GabRod22/HCPSMSHS_FACE_ATTENDANCE_SYSTEM/README.md

 https://ibb.co/JvmPRsm

 ## License
 This code is licensed under the Apache License 2.0.
 You are not permitted to view, use, modify, or distribute this code without explicit permission.
-This code is exclusively for personal use within my school (Honorato C. Perez Sr. Memorial Science High School) and may not be used by other schools or institutions without my authorization.
+This code is exclusively for personal use within HCPSMSHS and may not be used by other schools or institutions without my authorization.